snowplow/documentation/docs/data-apps/ecommerce-analytics/index.md

 First, choose the warehouse schema where your dbt E-commerce package produced the derived tables (e.g., `dbt_ecom_derived`).
 The app will suggest the most likely tables below.
+The following derived tables will need to be configured: cart interactions, checkout interactions, product interactions, sessions, and transaction interactions table.

 Verify that these match the desired tables and click "Save Settings".
 The app will then check that the tables have the required columns.
 If successful, you can navigate to the dashboard pages in the sidebar and explore your data.